hdclark/DICOMautomaton/documentation/reference_guide.md

   analysis will be faster.
 If not, image adjacency must be evaluated for every voxel.

+- The distance-to-agreement comparison will tend to overestimate the distance, especially when the DTA value is low, because voxel size effects will dominate the estimation.
+Reference images should be supersampled as necessary.

-- This operation does **not** make use of interpolation for any comparison.
-Only direct voxel-to-voxel comparisons are used.
-Implicit interpolation is used (via the intermediate value theorem) for the distance-to-agreement comparison.
+- This operation optionally makes use of interpolation for sub-voxel distance estimation.
+However, interpolation is currently limited to be along the edges connecting nearest- and next-nearest voxel centres.
+In other words, true volumetric interpolation is **not** available.
+Implicit interpolation is also used (via the intermediate value theorem) for the distance-to-agreement comparison, which results in distance estimation that may vary up to the largest caliper distance of a voxel.
 For this reason, the accuracy of all comparisons should be expected to be limited by image spatial resolution (i.e., voxel dimensions).
-For example, accuracy of the distance-to-agreement comparison is limited to the largest voxel dimension (in the worst case).
-Reference images should be supersampled if necessary.

-- The distance-to-agreement comparison will tend to overestimate the distance, especially when the DTA value is low, because only implicit interpolation is used.
-Reference images should be supersampled if necessary.
+Reference images should be supersampled as necessary.

 ### Parameters